-4. Have you ever started a day, before you even get out of bed, and you just know it is going to be a bad day?
+4. Have you ever started a day, and before you even get out of bed, you just know it’s going to be a bad day?

 5. A while back my wife, Heidi, showed me a funny cartoon that captures that feeling so well in the form of a prayer.

 6. Perhaps you have also noticed how quickly that sour taste from the world can turn into a bitter, broken heart.

 7. But God does not want our hearts to get bitter because of the problems and pains of this life.

 John 8:36, So if the Son sets you free, you will be free indeed.
 (NIV)

 9. Today, we are going to look at the example of one of my favorite men in the Bible, his name was Joseph.

 10. In Genesis 41, we will discover important principles for how God healed his broken heart.

 11. The good news is, God can and wants to heal your broken heart too.